 How did the Mack Institute’s Collaborative Innovation Program (CIP) offer you a learning experience different from other courses you took?

-As a second-year MBA student, I viewed the Collaboration Innovation Program (CIP) as my capstone course.
+As a second-year MBA student, I viewed the Collaborative Innovation Program (CIP) as my capstone course.
 It was an opportunity to apply my analytics-based coursework as a statistics and business analytics major to real-world business problems.

 After taking several classes at Wharton, I had a working knowledge of machine learning and its ability to shape processes.
 The business problems prompted me to research other less familiar applications, such as robotic process automation (RPA) and process mining.
 I learned that slapping new technology at a problem is not effective — organizational processes, systems, and culture vitally impact an initiative’s integration and adoption.